Network virtualization: External virtualization

 External network virtualization combines or subdivides one or more local area networks (LANs) into virtual networks to improve a large network's or data center's efficiency.
 A virtual local area network (VLAN) and network switch comprise the key components.
 Using this technology, a system administrator can configure systems physically attached to the same local network into separate virtual networks.
 Conversely, an administrator can combine systems on separate local area networks (LANs) into a single VLAN spanning segments of a large network.

+External network virtualization is envisioned to be placed in the middle of the network stack and help integrating different architectures proposed for next generation networks.